ALABAMA PERSONAL INJURY LAWYER

 It’s a tough truth, but insurance companies are for-profit businesses, and while we pay for their protection when we’re hurt, they’re not always willing to help when we need it most.
 That leaves you in a bad spot: dealing with your injuries and unable to settle.

 An Alabama personal injury lawyer may be the best solution when you’re dealing with an insurer who’s unwilling to cooperate.
-It’s not always easy to negotiate with them, but an injury attorney at the Henry Dailey Law Firm can make sure that not only are you getting the answers you need, but also that you’re getting the settlement you deserve for your troubles.
+It’s not always easy to negotiate with them, but an injury attorney at Henry C. Dailey, Jr., P.C. can make sure that not only are you getting the answers you need, but also that you’re getting the settlement you deserve for your troubles.

 While the insurance companies may give you a fair offer, this isn’t a guarantee.
 After all, they are for-profit companies, and they may try to keep those profits by only offering you a fraction of your settlement’s worth.
 Don’t fall for it.
 You deserve your full compensation, and our personal injury lawyers will give you the best chance for getting it.